mathewgomas-alfred/mathewgomas.io/reference_manual/blending_modes/arithmetic.rst

 Multiplies the two colors with each other, but does not go beyond the upper limit.

 This is often used to color in a black and white lineart.
-One puts the black and white lineart on top, and sets the layer to 'Multiply', and then draw in color on a layer beneath.
-Multiply will all the color to go through.
+One puts the black and white lineart on top, sets the layer to 'Multiply', and then draws in color on a layer beneath.
+Multiply will allow all the color to go through.

 White(1,1,1) x White(1, 1, 1) = White(1, 1, 1)